Lilimester/WeatherLoc/README.md

  # Conversions.

- ## Below are the conversion methods for unittype. all methods exception getCountryName returns double value. getCountryName returns string.
+ ## Below are the conversion methods for unit type. all methods except getCountryName returns double value. getCountryName returns string.

  ## For conversion of value from kelvin to celsius